 Article 3, paragraph (a) of the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons defines Trafficking in Persons as the recruitment, transportation, transfer, harboring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labor or services, slavery or practices similar to slavery, servitude or the removal of organs.

 (One element in each category is sufficient to indicate a condition of enslavement or human trafficking.)

-Victims are generally trafficked into the U.S. from Asia, Central and South America, and Eastern Europe.
+Victims are generally trafficked into Europe and North America from Asia, Central and South America, and Eastern Europe.
 Many people within the U.S. and Europe are also trafficked by exploitative individuals.
-Foreign national victims trafficked into the United States do not speak and understand English and are therefore isolated and unable to communicate with service providers, law enforcement and others who might be able to help them.
+Foreign national victims trafficked into the U.S., who do not speak nor understand English, are thereby isolated and unable to communicate with service providers, law enforcement and others who might be able to help them.
 They also fear deportation due to their illegal status, as warned by their traffickers.